Simhavishnu: Contribution to literature

 Simhavishnu is known to have been the patron of the Sanskrit poet Bharavi, who wrote of the duel between Siva and Arjuna known as Kirata Arjuneeya, after which Shiva blessed Arjuna with the divine Pashupatastra.
 The structure of Bharavi's play suggests that it was written for koodiyattam plays for worship in temples during festivals.
 Kirata Arjuneeya is used as a subject for koodiyattam performances even today.

 Religious affiliation

 As with most Indian monarchs, Simhavishnu was also religious.
-Great endowments were given to temples across the Tamil region.
-His father Simhavarma also may have entered the Tamil pantheon of Saivite saints who had gained mukti at the feet of the lord.

-Periyapuranam mentions a Pallava ruler, Aiyatikal Kaadavarkon, who at Chidambaram composed hymns in praise of the Lord in venpaa metre of Tamil and attained mukti.
-There is evidence that this could have been Simhavarman, as it is said that he had first gilded the temple with gold after bathing in the temple tank cured him of illness.

 In the Udayendiram copper plates of Nandivarman II, Simhavishnu was a devotee of Vishnu.
 This is a noteworthy point as his son Mahendravarman I was a Jaina who opposed all the Shaivite practices before being converted to Shaivism.
 Simhavishnu's portrait can be seen in the stone engraving at the Adivaraha Mandapam, an elegant shrine at Mahabalipuram.
 The monuments and temples in Mahabalipuram are achievements of the Pallava dynasty, and they still exist in Tamil Nadu.
 Simhavishnu was succeeded by his son Mahendravarman I.